 Although the two organisms are subjected to the same disturbance regime, after each disturbance event, the fast-grower approaches equilibrium faster and fewer sampling points lie far from equilibrium.
 Thus, the fast-grower shows higher temporal stability in the face of repeated disturbances (Figure 1a).
 The fast-grower also shows higher recovery and resilience following a single pulse disturbance (Figure 1b).
 Resistance (the amount of biomass loss immediately after the disturbance) is in theory the same for the two organisms (i.e. if the response to disturbance is measured instantaneously, see grey solid lines in Figure 1c).
 However, in practice, estimates of resistance are discrete and strongly depend on the time passed between the disturbance and the first sampling event (i.e. the sampling interval).
 At a constant sampling interval, the fast-grower will be able to re-build more biomass before the first sample is taken and thus appears to be more resistant (see circles indicating the sampling events in Figure 1c).

 Overall, then, all else equal, fast-growing organisms appear to show higher stability than slow-growing organisms, and this propagates from the individual- to the community-level.
-This illustrates why measures of stability are not directly comparable across communities and ecosystems, without confounding the outcomes with differences in growth rate.
+This illustrates why measures of stability are not directly comparable across populations, communities and ecosystems, without confounding the outcomes with differences in growth rate.